waldronlab/curatedMetagenomicData/docs/_posts/2017-01-20-package-vignette.md

 ## Adding Datasets

-Authors welcome the addition of new datasets provided they can be or already have been run through the MetaPhlAn2 and HUMAnN2 pipelines.
-Please read the [developer documentation](https://tinyurl.com/cMDReadme){:target="_blank"} and contact the maintainer if you have a shotgun metagenomic dataset that would be of interest to the Bioconductor community.
+Authors welcome the addition of new datasets provided they can be run through the MetaPhlAn2 and HUMAnN2 pipelines and have curated per sample metadata.
+To have a dataset considered for addition please contact the maintainer and provide a TSV file containing curated per sample metadata, along with information about how the raw data can be transfered (SCP, SFTP, etc.) for processing.
+Provided the dataset is a curated human metagenomic study that can be run through the MetaPhlAn2 and HUMAnN2 pipelines it will be added by the process outlined in the [wiki](https://github.com/waldronlab/curatedMetagenomicData/wiki/Adding-New-Data){:target="_blank"} as soon as is practically possible.

 ## Reporting Bugs